-PROPOSAL 4

-AMENDMENT OF 1994 STOCK OPTION PLAN
+PROPOSAL 2 AMENDMENT OF 1994 STOCK OPTION PLAN

-The Company maintains the Henry Schein, Inc. 1994 Stock Option Plan ("Stock Option Plan") for the benefit of certain employees of the Company and its designated subsidiaries.

-The proposed amendment to the Stock Option Plan would increase the number of shares issuable upon the exercise of Class B Options granted under the Stock Option Plan by approximately 7.0% of the outstanding shares, or 1,600,000 shares.
-The proposed amendment would not change the number of shares issuable upon the exercise of Class A Options, the maximum number of which have been issued.
+The Company maintains the Henry Schein, Inc. 1994 Stock Option Plan, as amended ("Stock Option Plan"), for the benefit of key employees of the Company and its subsidiaries.
+The proposed amendments to the Stock Option Plan, which was unanimously adopted by the Board of Directors on April 6, 1999, subject to stockholder approval at the 1999 Annual Meeting, would (i) increase the number of shares of Common Stock issuable upon the exercise of Class B Options granted under the Stock Option Plan by approximately 3.1% of the currently outstanding shares of Comsultants (as defined below) to the Company and its subsidiaries.
+The proposed amendments would not change the number of shares of Common Stock issuable upon the exercise of Class A Options, the maximum number of which have been issued.

-The first sentence of Section 5(b) of the Stock Option Plan, as proposed to be amended, would read in its entirety as follows:
+If the proposed amendments are approved, the first sentence of Section 5(b) of the Stock Option Plan would read in its entirety as follows:

-Subject to adjustment as provided in this Section 5, the maximum aggregate number of Shares that may be issued under the Plan shall be 2,279,635 shares of Common Stock of which a maximum of 237,897 of such Shares shall be covered by Class A Options and the balance of such Shares shall be covered by Class B Options.
+Subject to adjustment as provided in this Section 5, the maximum aggregate number of Shares that may be issued under the Plan shall be 5,179,635 shares of Common Stock, of which a maximum of 237,897 of such Shares shall be covered by Class A Options and the balance of such Shares shall be covered by Class B Options.